Time to revise irregular verbs. I know, I know!! I am teaching B2, but trust me, they need the revision.

 On Monday , Gotye’s song “Somebody that I Used to Know” was awarded a Grammy for the record of the year.
 Needed a better excuse to play the song?
 Yes, but I’ve got it!!
 It contains irregular past verbs, something I am currently working with and also a great opportunity to introduce “used to”. … the only catch is that the song is about breaking up and not about perfect love… but you can’t have it all guys!
 So, off we go!

-♥Then, I asked them to choose an irregular verb in the past form from the ones we had studied and write it on a piece of paper.
+Then, I asked each of them to choose an irregular verb from the ones we had studied.
+I told them to write it down in its irregular past form on a piece of paper.

-♥Every row is a team, so they should make sure every student in the same team has chosen a different word.
+Every row is a team, so they should make sure every student in the same team has chosen a different irregular verb.

-♥Tell them you are going to say a verb at a time, using the infinitive form.
-When the students hear the infinitive for the irregular they have chosen they must say the past tense aloud and then sit down.
+Tell them you are going to say a verb at a time, using the infinitive form.
+When the students hear the infinitive for the irregular they have chosen, they must say the irregular past form aloud and then sit down.

 The first team with all the students sitting down wins the game.

 I used this game when they first learned there was something called irregular verbs.
 It was funny and it only took about three or four minutes.